 However, are both leaders eager to accept this?
 The Greek Cypriot leader in particular must have reservations as it is the Greek Cypriots who will have to cede an “enormous amount” of national sovereignty to change the status quo, which, according to the Statement, is “unacceptable”.
 Of course, nothing can be taken for granted since “the united Cyprus federation shall result from the settlement following the settlement’s approval by separate simultaneous referenda.”

 Undoubtedly, this Joint Statement has paved the way for a new era for the citizens of the island.
 The big question is whether the leaders will keep their promises and change the current situation in Cyprus, for the better or for the worse.
 In the Cyprus issue, everything is a matter of perception given that “the negotiations are based on the principle that nothing is agreed until everything is agreed.”

-Fotios Stravoravdis is an intern at UNRIC
+Fotios Stravoravdis is a former intern at UNRIC